magdawi/assignment-backend-p7/README.md

 	We passed parameter "e" to access the current button data value.
 	After that a new HelloWorld object is created and the method sayHello() with the actual value is triggered.

 -----------------------------------------------------------------------------------------------------------------
 4. Switch on Turbolinks

+Uncomment turbolink in the Gemfile, bundle + restart the server

+Add the following to application.js:

+//= require turbolinks

+Can you detect a difference?
+	no, we can't detect differences.
+	turbolinks are a little bit faster than normal links but it's not visible for the naked eye.

+Turbolinks are on by default, you have been using them in your other rails apps from the start.

 -----------------------------------------------------------------------------------------------------------------
 5. Use AJAX with Rails

+In page ingredients:
+the 'edit' link should not link to another page, but load the edit-form right into the current page, replacing the display of the ingredient name

 -----------------------------------------------------------------------------------------------------------------